MUS2041 : Approaches to Notated Contemporary Composition

 To promote active engagement with a variety of recent creative approaches and styles.

-To lay the foundations for further compositional study in contemporary and folk and traditional genres.
+To lay the foundations for further compositional study

 To strengthen skills in music notation.

 To explore issues of idiomatic writing for a variety of forces.

 This module will help you engage with a range of current techniques of composition, combining theoretical understanding with practical application.
 Each lecture will introduce a technique, resulting in an assignment that will be considered at the following seminar.
 Where possible completed assignments will be played or sung at the class by the students themselves.
 The use of Sibelius software will be required for at least part of the module

 Typically topics could include techniques of rhythmic invention, world and contemporary modality, textural techniques and paraphrase.
 Models and paradigms could be taken from contemporary classical, world and British musics.